Uttkarsh1234/GDSC-web-load/README.md

-This is my another small Web Project, which is based on GDSC club.
+This is my another small Web Project, which is responsive and  based on GDSC club.